cdbbnnyCode/modpack-installer/README.md

 ### Changelog
+#### v2.2.1-beta - 2022-01-25
+* Fix `ForgeHack` to work with older installer versions (tested on latest major releases down to 1.7.10).
+* Automatically recompile the `ForgeHack` class file when its corresponding source file is updated.
+* Fix a serious mod downloader bug where server errors would cause only the retried downloads to be linked correctly (#12).

 #### v2.2-beta - 2022-01-10
 * Move modloaders and launcher profiles to the main `.minecraft` folder.
   * This approach works better with recent versions of the launcher because of the way that they